dborth/vbagx/readme.txt

 -=[ Explanation ]=-

-Visual Boy Advance GX is a port of Visual Boy Advance 1.7.2.
+Visual Boy Advance GX is a modified port of VBA-M / VBA 1.7.2.
 With it you can play GBA/Game Boy Color/Game Boy games on your Wii/GameCube.

 -=[ Features ]=-